PdxCodeGuild/20171003-FullStack-Day/1 - Python/docs/Classes.md

 ## Methods

 Classes allow us to write 'methods' or 'member-functions', which are functions that are called 'on the object'.
+These are exactly like regular functions, except that the first parameter is always 'self'.

 ```python
 import math